-In 2004 VMS data showed that fishing vessels moving at bottom trawling speed were present over Antialtair seamount (ICES, 2007).
-Following the establishment of the NEAFC fishing closures in 2005 bottom fishing effort increased over Antialtair seamount, showing a clear targeting of this area by fishing vessels (ICES, 2007).
+In 2004 VMS data showed that Altair seamount was not targeted by fishing vessels (ICES, 2007).
+However, following the establishment of the NEAFC fishing closures in 2005 bottom fishing effort was observed over one of the protected seamounts in the Altair closure (ICES, 2007).
 This indicates that the area may have already been impacted by fishing activity and that the NEAFC closures are not entirely effective.
-However, despite this recorded effort it is likely that this seamount may still have a high degree of naturalness as compared to other more heavily fished areas (ICES pers. comm..).
-Durán Muñoz et al (2000) found that only a few areas within the boundaries were suitable for bottom trawl fishing.
+However, Durán Muñoz et al (2000) found that few areas of Altair seamount were suitable to bottom trawl fishing, indicating there may still be a high degree of naturalness at this site.

-Practical criteria/considerations
+2. Practical criteria/considerations